seek4science/seek/help/user-guide/openbis.md

 A DataSet can be registered with SEEK simply by clicking the *Register with SEEK* link.
 When registered you will be redirected to the new DataFile in SEEK.
 This DataFile represents the whole openBIS DataSet including all its files.
 It can either be downloaded as a single zip file, or individual files can be downloaded via the files link.

 The latest synchronised metadata is shown for that DataFile in SEEK.
+The metadata reflects the current state of the DataSet on openBIS, it is not a copy.

+Currently, if the DataSet is deleted from openBIS the metadata will become unavailable, but the registered DataFile will SEEK will continue to exist.

+The DataSet is registered as a DataFile with the default permissions for the space, and the default license for the project.

+The DataFile behaves just like any other DataFile in SEEK, and its permissions, license, title, description etc can be changed by the owner or other users with the correct permissions.
+It can also be linked to Assays, Publications and Events.

 In a future version of SEEK we plan to allow registering multiple DataSets in one action.